spiral/docs/docs/en/start/deployment.md

 Deploying a Spiral Framework application on a production server requires several key configurations to ensure proper operation and security.

+> **Warning**
+> Do not store `.env` file in your repository as it may contain sensitive information such as database credentials,
+> API keys, and other secrets.

 Here is a step-by-step guide on how to configure a Spiral application on a production server:

 ### Disable debug mode